RAF Wymeswold: Post-war

 From 1949 it was part of Fighter Command, with 504 (County of Nottingham) Squadron, RAuxAF (Royal Auxiliary Air Force) moving from RAF Hucknall.
 The RAuxAF volunteer pilots flew every weekend, sometimes in the week and the squadron included several full-time regular RAF pilots.
 The ground staff were a similar mix with the volunteer majority being drawn from the local area.
-The first of 504's Spitfire Mk.22s arrived on April 2 and the full squadron, with two Harvard trainers was in residence by the end of May.
-504 Sqn had the honour of being the first RAuxAF squadron to be equipped with the jet-engined Gloster Meteor and on Oct 17th two Meteor T7 trainers arrived followed on the 19th by the first F.4 single seat fighter.
+The first of 504's Spitfire Mk.22s arrived on 2 April and the full squadron, with two Harvard trainers was in residence by the end of May.
+504 Sqn had the honour of being the first RAuxAF squadron to be equipped with the jet-engined Gloster Meteor and on 17 October two Meteor T7 trainers arrived, followed on the 19th by the first F.4 single seat fighter.
 All the Spitfire Mk.22s were replaced by early Spring 1950 although the Harvard trainers were retained for some time.
 In turn the Meteor F.4s were replaced in January 1952 by the more powerful Meteor F.4 which 504 Sqn flew from Wymeswold until 1957 when the RAuxAF was disbanded.
 This led to the closure of the airfield for frontline RAF flying but it continued to be used as a satellite to RAF Syerston (near Newark) and No 2 Flying Training School, flying Hunting Provost and (after 1959) Jet Provost initial training aircraft.

 Closure

 It was closed as an RAF station in early 1957, although it continued to be used for aircraft maintenance by various private organisations until 1968.

-It did not close as an RAF Base in 1957 as RAF Syerston still used it as a satellite airfield in 1963.